ElysiaVilladarez/react-exercises/Tic-Tac-Toe/03/README.md

 # Basic React Tutorial: Tic Tac Toe
-### For the current move only, show “You are at move #…” instead of a button.
+### Rewrite Board to use two loops to make the squares instead of hardcoding them.